brefphp/symfony-messenger/README.md

 If you are using SNS and the handler fails, then your message is forgotten.

-Below is some config to add a deal letter queue.
+Below is some config to add a dead letter queue.

 ```yaml
 # serverless.yml